-3 Things French Cooking Can Teach You About Better Sales Performance
+3 Things French Cooking Can Teach Us About Sales Performance

 During the pandemic, stuck at home with few restaurant options, I taught myself how to cook.

 As I became more obsessed with cooking, particularly French cuisine, I realized that cooking and sales share important similarities.

 No, I’m not suggesting that working on your knife skills can improve your sales results.
 But I believe applying the best practices of world-class French chefs can improve your sales team’s performance.
 Let me explain.